How many “friends” do you need to make a living?

 Skip ahead to 2016, when I embarked on a 12-month journey to finally “figure out Facebook.”
 I traveled extensively, took expensive courses, and took top experts to lunch.
 And what I learned comes down to this:

 The “trick” to Facebook is that we’re all just a bunch of humans on there.

 After all these months on Facebook, I was earning a good ROI.
-But I also learned that I HATED doing Facebook marketing.
+But I also learned that I hated doing Facebook marketing.
 I decided to hire someone else to scale my working ads.
-But first…

 The results?
 A $6k revenue spike in August at my gym.
 Best August ever, in fact, and I’ve been open for 12 years as Catalyst.
 Some of the “new members” were actually members a decade ago.
 All of them referred to one email or another.
-And at TwoBrain…well, we keep selling out our Incubator spots.
+And at Two-Brain…well, we keep selling out our RampUp spots.

 Facebook seems sexy because it strokes your ego with “likes” and “shares” and “views”.
 It’s designed that way.
 But it’s a siren song: focus on the people closest to you.
 Tell them what you need them to know.
 You’ll like the results.

 PS – it’s okay to share this post.
 But it’s okay if you don’t.